Activities, Lesson Plans, and More

 FiveThirtyEight

 FiveThirtyEight is a data journalism site that uses statistical modeling to make election predictions.
-The site, which takes its name from the number of electors in the United States electoral college, was originally a personal blog created by analyst Nate Silver.
-It was later acquired by the New York Times and then ESPN/ABC News.
-The site is still led by Nate Silver.
-The site is home to a number of digital projects for elections and politics, including predictions, polling, redistricting maps, and more.
+The site, which takes its name from the number of electors in the United States Electoral College, was originally a personal blog created by analyst Nate Silver.
+It was later acquired by the New York Times, then ESPN/ABC News.
+Nate Silver still leads the site.
+The site is home to many digital projects for elections and politics, including predictions, polling, redistricting maps, and more.

 Open to Debate